 Student assessments are taken into account in the evaluation of faculty for promotion, tenure, and salary.
 The integrity of the student assessment process requires that the student give serious and careful consideration to the judgments made in assessing courses and faculty.

-The Law School schedules recordings of all classes.
-It is at the discretion of each faculty member whether those recordings will be made available through the Class Recordings section of each course Canvas page.
+The Law School schedules recordings of all classes (other than clinics).
+It is at the discretion of each faculty member whether those recordings will be made available through each course's Canvas page.

 September 1